An Intro to zsh-utils

 This project aims to solve some of the problems faced by larger frameworks by focusing on the following clear goals:

-Each plugin has a very focused purpose:
+Each plugin has a focused purpose:

 That’s it!
 There are no plugins for programming languages.
 There are no custom formats.
 And there is no configuration outside loading the plugins and optionally overriding ZSH settings.